Imsirmayor/STM_Software_Testing/README.md

 # Software Testing in Python

-This repository collects examples, exercises and model solutions needed to understand the concepts of software testing and code inspection in the software development lifycycle.
+This repository collects examples, exercises and model solutions needed to understand the concepts of software testing and code inspection in the software development lifecycle.
+**Disclamer the entire structure of the repository was created by @Egon Teiniker.
+I Only included solutions to exercises required to be solved**

 ![Testing in the SDL](introduction/figures/TestingInTheSDLC.png)